 Where are dogs and cats banned?

-Dogs and cats are not allowed in wildlife protection areas such as the Ku-ring-gai Flying-fox Reserve in Gordon, the Ku-ring-gai Wildflower Garden in St Ives, and Brown’s Forest and the Dalrymple-Hay Nature Reserve in St Ives.
+Dogs and cats are not allowed in areas where there are conservation and bio-banking agreements, national parks or places where they may harm native or threatened species and their habitats.
+These areas include the Ku-ring-gai Flying-fox Reserve in Gordon, the Ku-ring-gai Wildflower Garden in St Ives, and Brown’s Forest and the Dalrymple-Hay Nature Reserve in St Ives.

 Pets are also banned from bushland when fox baiting is underway, as fox baits are lethal to dogs and cats.

-Contact us if you’re unsure about where you can take your dog.
+Contact us if you’re unsure about where you can take your dog for exercise.